bartlomiejcerek/messenger_analyser/README.md

 ## Generate Conversation Report
 *scripts/ConversationReport.ipynb*\
-It is simple Jupyter Notebook that obtains and visualize few most important information from given conversation.
+It is simple Jupyter Notebook that obtains and visualize few most important information from given conversation. \
-It also contains example on how to use Tools to search your conversation in more efficient way that messenger interface allows.
+It also contains example on how to use tools module to search your conversations in more efficient way than messenger interface allows.

 ## Who Wrote That? - Naive Bayes
 *scripts/NaiveBayesClassif.ipynb*\
 It is a simple example of messages classification using Naive Bayes, polish language stemmer and TF-IDF vectorizer. \
 #### Accuracy in 1:1 conversation
 Results of classification, 80% messages were used for training, 10% validation and 10% for test.
-Example conversation with over 100k exchanges messages was used.\
+Example conversation with over 100k exchanged messages was used.\
 **Min. words** - Minimum number of words given message have to have to be used in classification. \
 **No. train** - Amount of messages that was used to train the model.\
 **Acc** - Accuracy.